matchboxmobile/bluetooth-ios-client-plugin/README.md

 Identify a Bluetooth device you would like to test or install a simulator such as [BlueSim](https://github.com/AttackPattern/BlueSim).
 The boilerplate tests a Health Thermometer out of the box, and BlueSim has a Health Thermometer simulator which has been tested with our boilerplate.
 To test our app prior to using the plugin to update the profile, install BlueSim and turn on the Health Thermometer.

-Open the xcode project inside './boilerplate-app'.
+Open the Xcode project inside './boilerplate-app'.

 Run the app on a real device with Bluetooth LE available and enabled (you will need to update the Bundle Identifier to your own wildcard).